Lisa Fowler: Guest stints (2003–2017)

 Benjamin's agent was approached by the show with a potential return for Lisa, which intrigued Benjamin, who had reservations about returning, as she felt the character was "a chapter that was closed".
 Benjamin was later contacted personally by Liza Mellody, the show's story producer, who explained a possible storyline that appealed to Benjamin.
 She found the storyline "too good an offer to refuse" and agreed to the return, safe in the knowledge that "it was absolutely worth coming back for".

-The actress struggled to keep her return a secret and only informed her mother and husband.
-She called the secret "all very cloak and dagger" at the studios and revealed that she was told to enter through a separate entrance and wear oversized sunglasses.
+The actress struggled to keep her return a secret, and only informed her mother and husband.
+She called the secret "all very cloak and dagger" at the studios, and revealed that she was told to enter through a separate entrance and wear oversized sunglasses.
 On show scripts, Lisa's lines were listed under the character 'Sam' and, whenever Benjamin was filming, monitors that relay what is being filmed to sets are switched off.

-Benjamin felt "a little apprehensive" on her first day back filming with the serial, but settled back in after 20 minutes and enjoyed working with McFadden, Letitia Dean (Sharon Mitchell), Natalie Cassidy (Sonia Fowler), and Dean Gaffney (Robbie Jackson) again, which compared to "being with old friends".
-She teased "great" scenes between Lisa and Sharon, Phil and Sonia, opining that it is "reminiscent of historical stuff".
+Benjamin felt "a little apprehensive" on her first day back filming with the serial, but settled back in after 20 minutes, and enjoyed working with McFadden, Letitia Dean (Sharon Mitchell), Natalie Cassidy (Sonia Fowler), and Dean Gaffney (Robbie Jackson) again, which she compared to "being with old friends".
+Benjamin teased "great" scenes between Lisa and Sharon, Phil and Sonia, opining that it is "reminiscent of historical stuff".
 The actress also stated that she missed the workload associated with filming the serial and commented, "It was great to get my teeth back into doing what I do, really."
 Benjamin developed "a really lovely connection" with Tilly Keeper, who portrays Louise Mitchell, and found her "marvellous" to work with, calling her a "professional".
 They had never met before working together on EastEnders.
 The actress hoped her return has "a great impact" as she felt a "sense of responsibility" with portraying the storyline.
 She called the storyline dramatic and explained, "you'll see a lot of old Lisa being played out".